sonatype-nexus-community/iq-config-as-code/README.md

 need to be modified.
 Please discuss this with your Sonatype CSE.

-Please Note:
+Proxy Server Note:

     If you are using a Proxy Server (A server that acts a gateway between the client and the internet) - please be aware that this project only supports the use of a HTTP Proxy and if it is defined within the system properties.
 This script will not work if a HTTPS Proxy is being used or if your Broswer is utilizing a .pac file

 Usage